Kenneth-Schroeder/ScanKit/README.md

 # ScanKit

-QuARryKit is a application developed for extracting Apple ARKits tracking and sensor data to facilitate external processing.
+ScanKit is a application developed for extracting Apple ARKits tracking and sensor data to facilitate external processing.
 It is intended as a technical foundation for specialized LiDAR-based scanning apps.

 ## Runtime Requirements